dsyer/js-modules/README.md

 </html>
 ```

 That forces the user of the library to face the facts, but it seems like it should be unnecessary because `monthFromDate()` as originally implemented is not asynchronous.
-FWIW it seems to be the most common implementation choice for CommonJS modules in the wild.

 ### Expose the Initializer